 - Be flexible in your career goals.
 After studying for an MSc it wasn't initially my intention to do an apprenticeship in cardiac physiology, but it's been a brilliant opportunity.

 Find out more

-- Learn more about the role of a healthcare scientist in cardiac sciences.
+- Learn more about the role of a clinical scientist in cardiac sciences.

 - See what else you could do with a sport and exercise science degree.